 The Parenting Center is designed to introduce young children to school for the first time.

-With a parent or caretaker close by, young children feel secure and are able to explore
+With a parent or caretaker near by, young children feel secure and are able to explore

 their surroundings.
-We offer three age-appropriate programs with classes meeting weekly, starting at the end of September
+We offer two age-appropriate programs with classes meeting weekly, starting at the end of September

 Babies & Crawlers classes